Luxury leader LVMH, in green mode, laments Thunberg's pessimism

 The group was glaringly absent from an industry “fashion pact” launched under the auspices of Kering in August with broad targets to reduce emissions.

-Signatories included France’s Hermes as well as lower end and sportswear groups like Zara-owner Inditex and Adidas.
+Signatories included France’s Hermes (HRMS.PA) as well as lower end and sportswear groups like Zara-owner Inditex (ITX.MC) and Adidas (ADSGn.DE).

 Stella McCartney, a pioneer in vegan-friendly fashion and whose namesake brand is now part-owned by LVMH, also backed the agreement.